deanmoffitttttttt/Wine-for-ChromeOS/README.md

 E: Could not get lock /var/lib/dpkg/lock-frontend - open (11: Resource temporarily unavailable)
 E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), is another process using it?
 ```
 or a similar error, it can be becsause something is using `/var/lib/dpkg/lock-frontend` in the background, which is required to install Wine.
-You can
+You can:
 - Restart the process (or terminal)
 - Wait for it to finish